sarthak-2000/Illumio-Assignment/README.md

 Requirement details

-* Input file as well as the file containing tag mappings are plain text (ascii) files
+* Input file as well as the file containing tag mappings are plain text (ASCII) files
 * The flow log file size can be up to 10 MB
 * The lookup file can have up to 10000 mappings
-* The tags can map to more than one port, protocol combinations. for e.g. sv_P1 and sv_P2 in the sample above.
+* The tags can map to more than one port, and protocol combinations. e.g. sv_P1 and sv_P2 in the sample above.
-* The matches should be case insensitive
+* The matches should be case-insensitive

 For anything else that is not clear, please make reasonable assumptions and document those in the Readme to be sent with your submission.